Few things pack more nutrition than homemade bone broth.

 A common myth of pressure cooking is that it kills the nutrients in food.
 The truth is, pressure cooking at higher temperatures for shorter times retains more vitamins than boiling, steaming, and roasting.
 So pressure cook your food with confidence (and speed)!

 For cooking we use and recommend BRK Pressure Cookers because they’re stainless steel.
-(To buy click here and scroll down to the “Pleasant Hill Grain” section.)
+(To buy click here.)

 Pasture Raised Bones Only

 Like any animal product, be sure your bones are from healthy, pasture-raised animals – it makes all the difference.

 If you start with a healthy animal, you’ll yield healthy broth.
 If you don’t, you won’t.
 Period.

 You should be able to run the bones through several times before pulling all the nutrients out.
 Sometimes the latter batches are even better since it can take awhile to get to the real good stuff, the marrow.
 We typically cook our bones two or three times, depending on how they look afterward.
 If they’re mush we’re done, if they’re in tact we’ll typically run them through another time.